 The value of the units will be calculated on each banking day in Austria.

 Issuance and subscription fee

 Units will be issued on any banking day in Austria.

-The issue price is the unit value plus a fee per unit of up to 5 % to cover the management company's issuing costs.
+The issue price is the unit value plus a fee per unit of up to 2 % for the benefit of the fund assets.